When Physicians Listen (finally) to their Accountant.

-Going strictly by the books, Accountants analyze trends in revenue streams of their medical provider clients.
-When the Physician takes a deep breath, listens and acts on the advice of their Accountant, they discover that collecting up to 11% more revenue faster is possible.
+Going strictly by the books, Accountants analyze trends in the revenue streams of their medical provider client.
+When the Physician takes a deep breath, listens, and acts on the advice of their Accountant, they discover that collecting up to 11% more revenue faster is possible.
 The advice?
 Enlist ebix, Inc., a Revenue Cycle Management firm focused on medical coding and billing, to be part of the team.

 Here’s the story

-The trusted Accountant identified decreasing revenue and increasing days outstanding despite increasing patient volume of his client, a chiropractor for over 22 years who employed an in house billing staff and was scared and nervous to hire an outside medical billing company.
+The trusted Accountant identified decreasing revenue and increasing days outstanding despite the increasing patient volume of his Client, a chiropractor for over 22 years who employed an in-house billing staff and was scared and nervous to hire an outside medical billing company.

 Enter ebix, Inc.

-Billing for payer specifications – claims were not being properly submitted to satisfy the payer’s requirements.
+Consequently, the billing for payer specifications – claims were not correctly submitted to satisfy the payer’s requirements.
 Because of ebix’s experience with chiropractic billing’s payer nuances, a higher level of industry knowledge resulted in clean claims submission for timely remittance.

-No insurance follow-up – claims rejections were accumulating without any follow-up attention. ebix performed an initial billing audit to identify the reasons for denials and educate the Client’s staff on how to prevent future occurrences.
+No insurance follow-up – claims rejections were accumulating without any follow-up attention. ebix performed an initial billing audit to identify the reasons for denials and educate the Client’s staff on preventing future occurrences.

-Lack of reports – the Client needed a variety of reports to manage their practice.
-This included both drill-down provider-level patient activity reports and summarized practice financial reports. ebix and The Client collaboratively identified essential practice and financial benchmarks to track and report on in the format needed.
+Lack of reports – The client needed various reports to manage their practice.
+Ebix and The Client collaboratively identified essential practices and financial benchmarks to track and report on in the required format.
+This included both drill-down provider-level patient activity registers and summarized practice financial reports.

 Increase the average receipt per patient by 13% due to ebix’s:

-- Close management of revenue opportunities, such as identifying and notifying the Client to increased co-pay amounts.
+• Close management of revenue opportunities, such as identifying and notifying the Client of increased co-pay amounts.

 Extended Reading List: